stavis1/LipoCLEAN/README.md

 # LipoCLEAN: A machine learning based quality filter for lipid identifications from MS-DIAL
-There are three ways to install and run LipoCLEAN: as an executable, as a docker container, and as a python package.
+There are three ways to install and run LipoCLEAN: as an executable, as a Docker container, and as a Python package.

 ## The executable version
 This method requires no installation but it is somewhat slower than the other options.